 Other relevant entities, such as inducer molecules or plasmid DNA, are also captured using instances of the FunctionalComponent class.
-Interactions that occur within the system are captured using the Interaction and Participation classes, and interactions that occur within the cell are specified by including a Participation for the cell with a role of 'physical compartment'.
+Interactions that occur within the system are captured using the Interaction and Participation classes, and interactions that occur within the cell are specified by including a Participation for the cell with a role of "physical compartment".
 An additional Interaction class instance can also be used to explicitly define which entities are only present within the cell and, therefore, not available to the rest of the system.
-This interaction has a type of 'containment' (SBO:0000469) and has at least two participants: the cell, which has a role of 'physical compartment', and one or more contained entities, which have roles of 'contained' (SBO:0000064) (Supplementary Figure 1B).
+This interaction has a type of "containment" (SBO:0000469) and has at least two participants: the cell, which has a role of "physical compartment", and one or more contained entities, which have roles of "contained" (SBO:000064) (Figure S1B in the Supporting Information).

-It should be noted that when a cell is included in a SBOL design, it is actually representing a 'pool' of cells of that type.
-This is like how, for example, in SBOL genetic production of a protein from a plasmid is interpreted as production of a pool of some number of proteins from a collection of some number of copies of the plasmid.
-Thus, for example, a containment interaction such as in Supplementary Figure 1B may be interpreted as stating: "in this system, cells of type X contain plasmids of type Y".
+Note that when a cell is included in a SBOL design, it is actually representing a "pool" of cells of that type.
+This is similar to how, for example, in SBOL, genetic production of a protein from a plasmid is interpreted as production of a pool of some number of proteins from a collection of some number of copies of the plasmid.
+Thus, for example, a containment interaction such as in Figure S1B may be interpreted as stating: "in this system, cells of type X contain plasmids of type Y".

-Representing Designs with Multiple Cells
+Representing Designs with Multiple Cells.
 Once cells have been individually defined, they can be included in a design for a multicellular system.
-In systems involving more than one cell, it is important to capture the relative amounts of each cell type, as this can have a large effect on the system's behaviour.
-Additionally, it is important to define how each cell type interacts with other cells in the system, as these intercellular interactions are usually the basis for a multicellular system's functionality.
+In systems involving more than one cell, it is important to capture the relative amounts of each cell type, since this can have a large effect on the system's behavior.
+In addition, it is important to define how each cell type interacts with other cells in the system, as these intercellular interactions are usually the basis for a multicellular system's functionality.
 Intercellular interactions normally occur by the same type of molecule being involved in processes of different cells.
-For example, two cell types in the system may require the same molecule for metabolic pathways to facilitate cell growth and hence are competing for resources, or one cell may produce a molecule which interacts with genetic circuits in a second cell, which is the basis for intercellular communication.
+For example, two cell types in the system may require the same molecule for metabolic pathways to facilitate cell growth and, hence, are competing for resources, or one cell may produce a molecule that interacts with genetic circuits in a second cell, which is the basis for intercellular communication.